trinitytakei/tech-and-tao-with-trinity-takei/content/blog/the_instagram_test.md

 +++
 baseURL = "https://www.trinitytakei.io"
-Categories = ["Digital Nomad", "Travel", "Rants"] Description = "How not to digital nomad: there are important things in life.
-Taking selfies to show off is not amoing them" Tags = ["Digitalnomad","Travel","Luxury"] title = "The Instagram Test"
+Categories = ["Digital Nomad", "Travel", "Rants"] Description = "How (not) to digital nomad: A simple method to help you decide where (not) to travel next" Tags = ["Digitalnomad","Travel","Rant"] title = "The Instagram Test"
 +++